In this article

 Itemized Receipt

-An itemized receipt is a proof of purchase that lists out each product or service purchased in a transaction, along with specific prices, quantities, taxes, and other item details.
+An itemized receipt is a proof of purchase that lists each product or service purchased in a transaction, along with specific prices, quantities, taxes, and other item details.

 • Vendor information: The seller’s name, address, and contact information